Saint Catherine's Monastery

-The monastery was built by order of Emperor Justinian I, enclosing what is claimed to be the burning bush seen by Moses.
-Centuries later, the purported body of Saint Catherine of Alexandria, said to have been found in the area, was taken to the monastery; Saint Catherine's relics turned it into an important pilgrimage site, and the monastery was eventually renamed after the saint.
+The monastery was built by order of the Byzantine emperor Justinian I, enclosing what is claimed to be the burning bush seen by Moses.
+Centuries later, the purported body of Catherine of Alexandria, said to have been found in the area, was taken to the monastery; Catherine's relics turned it into an important Christian pilgrimage, and the monastery was eventually renamed after the saint.

-Controlled by the autonomous Church of Sinai, which is part of the wider Greek Orthodox Church, the monastery became a UNESCO World Heritage Site in 2002 for its unique importance in the traditions of Christianity, Islam, and Judaism.
+Controlled by the autonomous Church of Sinai, which is part of the wider Greek Orthodox Church, the monastery became a World Heritage Site in 2002 for its unique importance to the three major Abrahamic religions: Judaism, Christianity, and Islam.
+The monastery includes a Fatimid mosque built in 1106 AD that is still preserved.

-The site also holds the world's oldest continually operating library, with unique or extremely rare works, such as the Codex Sinaiticus and the Syriac Sinaiticus, as well as possibly the largest collection of early Christian icons, including the earliest known depiction of Jesus as Christ Pantocrator.
+The monastery library holds unique and rare works, such as the Codex Sinaiticus and the Syriac Sinaiticus, as well as a collection of early Christian icons, including the earliest known depiction of Christ Pantocrator.

-Saint Catherine's has as its backdrop the three mountains it lies near: Ras Sufsafeh (possibly the Biblical Mount Horeb, peak c.1 km west); Jebel Arrenziyeb, peak c.1km south; and Mount Sinai (locally, Jabal Musa, by tradition identified with the biblical Mount Sinai; peak c.
+Saint Catherine's has as its backdrop the three mountains it lies near: Willow Peak (possibly the biblical Mount Horeb, peak c.1 km west); Jebel Arrenziyeb, peak c.1km south; and Mount Sinai (locally, Jabal Musa, by tradition identified with the biblical Mount Sinai; peak c.
 2 km south).

 Christian traditions

-The monastery was built around the location of what is traditionally considered to be the place of the burning bush seen by Moses.
+The monastery was built around the location of what is traditionally considered to be the place of the burning bush seen by the Hebrew prophet Moses.
+Saint Catherine's monastery also encloses the "Well of Moses", where Moses is said to have met his future wife, Zipporah.
+The well is still today one of the monastery's main sources of water.
+The site is considered sacred by the three major Abrahamic religions: Judaism, Christianity, and Islam.

+Centuries after its foundation, the body of Saint Catherine of Alexandria was said to be found in a cave in the area.
+The relics of Saint Catherine, kept to this day inside the monastery, have made it a favourite site of pilgrimage.
 The patronal feast of the monastery is the Feast of the Transfiguration.

-Centuries after its foundation, the body of Saint Catherine of Alexandria was said to be found in a cave in the area.
-Catherine was a popular saint in Europe during the Middle Ages; her story says that, for defending Christianity, she was sentenced to death on a spiked breaking wheel, but, at her touch, the wheel shattered.
-It was then ordered that she was beheaded.

-The relics of Saint Catherine, kept to this day inside the monastery, have made it a favorite site of pilgrimage.